-Choose the black plastic in rolls 1050mm (or 1200mm) wide.
+Choose the black plastic in rolls 1050 mm (or 1200 mm) wide.
 There are simple machines that unroll and lay it, tucking the edges under the soil.
 The mulch layer fits on the 3-point linkeage of a tractor, it does not use the Pto.
-A typical hire price is £15 + vat per day, minimum charge £50 + vat, plus all carriage to and fro.
-Laying about 3000 metres per day seems about average.
+Laying about 3000 metres per day is about average.

 Simple black polythene sheet (which I have used) starts to disintegrate after 3 or 4 years and then needs to be taken up, which is an advantage if (as I do) you then cultivate the soil with tractor-mounted under-stock hoes.

 Woven polypropylene (Mypex or other makes) lasts for many years.